tung/ruggrogue/book/saving-and-loading.md

 If loading fails, these new entities need to be despawned so that we don't have half-loaded entities floating about in the world.
 Likewise, if loading succeeds, old entities need to be despawned since they've been fully replaced by the loaded entities and are thus no longer needed.

-The sole purpose of the `load_game` function is to give a blank list for the `load_save_file` function to fill with the IDs of entities that it needs to have despawned, and guarantee that they are indeed despawned afterwards.
+The sole purpose of the `load_game` function is to give a blank list for the `load_save_file` function to fill with the IDs of entities that need to be despawned, and guarantee that they are despawned afterwards.
 The `load_game` function is called from the `TitleMode::update` function in the `src/modes/title.rs` file when the player chooses to load a game from the title screen.
 If the `load_save_file` function fails to load the game, this list will contain the newly-loaded entity IDs so that they can be cleaned up.
 If it succeeds, this list will instead contain the IDs of old entities that weren't part of the save file.